 The year is 1979 and Jimmy Bones (Dogg) is a respected member of the community.
 Sure he’s a numbers runner and original G, but he’s a kind one who’s nice to kids and protects his ‘hood.
 One night though, he’s double crossed by a corrupt cop and the local drug pusher because he’s not into what they’re offering.
 Lupovich (Weiss) and Eddie Mack (Ricky Harris) shoot Jimmy, then have his associates, including girlfriend Pearl (Grier) stab him one by one, killing him to death.

-Pearl FYI is a powerful psychic who reads Jimmy’s palm before this fateful meeting and seeing it end abruptly, begs him not to go.
+Pearl FYI is a powerful psychic who reads Jimmy’s palm before this fateful meeting and seeing his life line end abruptly, begs him not to go.
 How different life may have been had he listened to his woman…

 Fast forward to 2001 and buddies Patrick (Khalil Kain), Bill (Merwin Mondesir) and Maurice (Sean Amsing), along with Patrick’s little sister Tia (horror angel Katharine Isabelle) are scoping out the rundown old brownstone that used to belong to one Jimmy Bones.
 I mean, not that they know this yet.